 There are times when you need to find an activity or something to do indoors, as a family or for a group of children, even on the Côte d’Azur.
 Our climate is famed for its 300 days of sun a year but that still leaves another 65 or 66 when it could be wet.
 And when it rains in the South of France it really rains!
 You need to get out of the house/hotel or holiday rental and do something, but what?
 Here’s a list of 10 top indoor activities on the French Riviera for just those occasions.

-Read on, I’ve picked 10 fun things to do indoors on the French Riviera, all tested by my boys or trusted friends.
+Read on to see what I’ve picked as 10 fun things to do indoors on the French Riviera, all tested by my boys or trusted friends.
 I’ve chosen a selection of activities to cater for all ages, from toddler to adult.
 For more information such as addresses and opening hours click on the links.